MaayanLab/clustergrammer-docs/docs/matrix_format_io.rst

 Category Types: String and Value
 ================================
 Row and column categories can be of type: string or value.
 If categories are given as strings (e.g. containing letters and not just numbers) then categories will be depicted using different colors.
-If categories are of type value (e.g. all categories contain no letters and only numbers) then categories will be depicted using a two colors (grey for positive and orange for negative) and the value will be depicted as opacity (similar to how matrix cells are visually encoded).
+If categories are of type value (e.g. all categories contain no letters and only numbers) then categories will be depicted using a two colors (gray for positive and orange for negative) and the value will be depicted as opacity (similar to how matrix cells are visually encoded).

 Value-based categories can be useful for adding a dimension of data to your visualization (e.g. time) that you would like to compare to your other dimensions, but would not like to influence your clustering.
 Value-based and String-based categories can also be used to reorder your matrix (see :ref:`interactive_categories`).